10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 10. Sperry Instruments Analog Multimeter

 Compared to the previous entry, the Sperry Instruments Analog Multimeter is much more affordable.
-Unfortunately, it’s still too expensive when you consider its many annoying drawbacks.
+Unfortunately, it’s still too expensive, considering its many annoying drawbacks.

 In fact, we’d go so far as to say that its affordability is the best thing about this tool.
-Beyond that are several major disadvantages, and you must determine if a good price justifies these drawbacks.
+Beyond that are several significant disadvantages, and you must determine if a reasonable price justifies the drawbacks.

-For example, the 13 range is fairly limited, as are the 5 functions.
-And the 1-MOhm max resistance seriously limits what you can do.
-Cheap or not, the truth is that you can find better tools for your money, so you’re better off taking the time and getting something more powerful and more versatile.
+For example, the 13 ranges are fairly limited, as are the five functions, but the 1-MOhm max resistance also limits what you can do.
+Cheap or not, the truth is that you can find better tools for your money, so you’re better off spending more on a multimeter that’s more powerful and versatile.

 - Great price